 Setting Up Remote Data Stores

-Only administrators can set up or manage your remote data store settings from your Remote Data Store.
-For more information on the Remote Data Store page, see Remote Data Store Page.
+Only administrators can set up or manage your remote data store settings.

-Note: Orbital will not send results that are over 250 Megabytes in size to a remote data store.
+Orbital will not send results that are over 250 MB to a remote data store.

 Adding a Remote Data Store

-Orbital allows you to define a new remote data store that can then be used to store the results of your queries.
+You can define a new remote data store for your queries results.
 To add a new remote data store:

-1. Navigate to Administration > Remote Data Store.
+1. Go to Administration > Remote Data Store.

 • Enter a unique name for the remote data store.

-• Enter the authentication token that you will obtain from the remote data store provider you are connecting to.
-It is optional to enter a token and is only needed if the service requires it.
+• Optionally, enter the authentication token that you will obtain from the remote data store provider you are connecting to (not applicable for Amazon S3).

-3. Click Save.
-The data store is added to the list, and can be selected as a destination for results when scheduling a query.
+5. Click Save.
+The data store is added to the list.
+You can select it as a destination for results when scheduling a query.

 Editing a Remote Data Store